uqtmiller/uqtmiller.github.io/_pages/wl_balance.md

 These tips are from my own experience as a white man in academia, which I have used since I was early career.
 I make no claims that this will work for everyone all the time, but my time in academia was not staightforward -- I spent 10 years on fixed-term contracts after my PhD.

 My primary goal in thinking about my work productively is not to get more work done.
 My goal is to spend less time doing stuff I don't want to do and more time doing stuff I do want to do.
+I do this by knowing where my priorities are and ensuring that I make time for them every week.

 I hope these tips can help you to do the same!